 R220, Delegation of Responsibilities to the President and Board of Trustees

 R220-1.
-Preamble: This Policy addresses the critical need for clarity in delegation of responsibilities and effective communication and consultation among the Board of Regents and the Boards of Trustees, the institutional Presidents, and the Commissioner of Higher Education.
+Preamble: This Policy addresses the critical need for clarity in delegation of responsibilities and effective communication and consultation among the Board of Higher Education and the Boards of Trustees, the institutional Presidents, and the Commissioner of Higher Education.
 It is based on the recognition that public higher education in Utah is best served by a strong, unified system of higher education, with vital and excellent institutions which make up its individual parts.

 2.1.
 Utah Code §53B-1-101(2) (Delegations to Institutional Boards of Trustees and Presidents)

 2.2.
 Utah Code §53B-1-103 (Board: Powers and Authority)

 2.3.
 Utah Code § 53B, Chapter 2 (Institutions of Higher Education)

 2.4.
 Utah Code §63G-2-305(27) (Government Records Access Management Act: Higher Education Protected Records)